 The US Sugar Association (whose members include Coca-Cola, Pepsi and General Foods) has recently lobbied Congress to withdraw $406 million of WHO funding because of its promotion of low-sugar intake to counter obesity.
 However the ILSI is even-handed; see how it caved in to G.D.Searle over Nutrasweet trials, and how it rejected two grant proposals in 1985 when a researcher raised questions about the sweetener’s effects on children.
 The researcher later commented that; "There’s an internal conflict of interest, when a company, which has profit at the bottom line, is charged with finding out the true safety of its product."

 The ILSI also lobbies to promote the acceptance of genetic modification of foodstuffs, which is not particularly surprising since both Monsanto and Syngenta are on ILSI's governing board of trustees, and play a substantial role on many committees.

-Alex Malaspina, a Vice President at Coca Cola, took on the role of President (between 1978 and 1991) and he set about building a global empire.
-Coca-Cola also provided the initial secretarial staff, and it used the organisation as a way to build self-funding coalitions of like-minded corporation to further its aims of deregulation and small-government.
+Alex Malaspina, a Vice President at Coca Cola, took on the role of President (between 1978 and 1991) and he set about building a global empire with the guidance of lawyer Roger Middlekauff who appears to work full-time for the organization.
+Coca-Cola also provided the initial secretarial staff, and it used the core of ILSI as a way to build self-funding coalitions of like-minded corporation to further its aims of deregulation and small-government.

-From 1979 it also published the scientific journal Nutrition Review in English, while each national organisation also publishes scientific monographs and journals in its own language.
+From 1979 it also published the scientific journal Nutrition Review in English, while each national organization also publishes scientific monographs and journals in its own language.

 The ILSI has also cooperated with, and sometimes absorbed, other closely-related industry associations.
 However it has always been keen to preserve a 'clean' image by not openly associating with industries like that of tobacco.
 However food and tobacco are inextricably linked through their share of retail outlets as well as group ownership structures.